College Versus University in Canada

 Academic and professional programs are the main emphasis in universities.
 Colleges place more emphasis on trades and job training.

-If you're an international student looking to live and work in Canada eventually upon completing your studies, then you're on the right track.
+If you're an international student looking to live and work in Canada eventually upon completing your studies, you're on the right track.

 This article will uncover why Canada is the ideal student paradise, the distinction between Canadian universities and colleges, and how we can help you get a study visa.